 Language Proficiency Exam (TOEFL or IELTS)

-In response to the temporary closings of testing centers in countries affected by the COVID-19 pandemic, some programs in the Graduate School will also accept Duolingo English Test examination results for the 2020-2021 application cycle as an alternative to TOEFL and IELTS examinations.
+Applicants whose native language is not English must present the results of the Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS) with the application.
+This requirement may be waived if you have earned a degree from an English-speaking institution.
+Please contact your program of interest to confirm.
+In response to the temporary closings of testing centers in countries affected by the COVID-19 pandemic, some programs in the Graduate School will also accept Duolingo English Test examination results in addition to TOEFL and IELTS examinations.
 Only Duolingo English Test scores with subscores will be accepted.
 If you took the test prior to July 15, 2019, you will need to retake the test to comply with the subscores requirement.
 Applicants should contact programs of interest directly to confirm that they are accepting the Duolingo English Test.

 TOEFL and IELTS